i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 </dependency>
 ```

-Include Spring Web and Spring Actuator - we will use them for healthcheck (leveragint the built-in `/actuator/health`), to check that the Controller app is up and running, but we will not build any HTTP endpoints ourselves:
+Include Spring Web and Spring Actuator - we will use them for healthcheck (leveraging the built-in `/actuator/health`), to check that the Controller app is up and running, but we will not build any HTTP endpoints ourselves:
 ```
 <dependency>
 	<groupId>org.springframework.boot</groupId>